What Happens When You Land in Costa Rica?

 The immigration officer will ask routine questions such as why you’re in Costa Rica, how long you plan to stay, where you are staying and sometimes they’ll even ask you your occupation.
 These are all routine questions, and politeness goes a long way.
 You don’t need to speak Spanish, but greeting the officer with “buenos dias” or “buenas tardes” is a great start and takes very little effort.

-YOU MAY ALSO LIKE: Getting a Costa Rican SIM card
+YOU MAY ALSO LIKE: Anthony Bourdain

 Your passport will be stamped and the issuing officer will hand-write the number of days your visa is good for, almost always 90 days.
 During the COVID pandemic, it was only good for the length of your stay.
 New laws say if you stay in Costa Rica longer than your 90-day visa permits, you will be charged $100 per month that you went over.
 Failure to pay this fine can lead to denied entry to Costa Rica for three times the amount of your overstay.